engine-plus/StarLake/README.md

 The table name in Star Lake is a path, and the path where the data is stored is the table name.

-When the Dataframe.write(or writeStream) is called to write data to StarTable, a new table will automatically created using the storage path if the table does not exist.
+When Dataframe.write(or writeStream) is called to write data to StarTable, a new table will automatically created using the storage path if the table does not exist.

 ### 1.2 Metadata Management
-Star Lake manages metadata through cassandra, so it can process metadata efficiently and meta clusters can be easily scaled up in the cloud.
+Star Lake manages metadata through cassandra, so it can process metadata efficiently, and the meta cluster can be easily scaled up in the cloud.

-You need to specify the cassandra cluster address when you use it, which can be configured into the spark environment or can be specified when the job is running.
+You need to specify the cassandra cluster address when you use Star Lake, which can be configured in spark environment or can be specified when submitting job.

 ### 1.3 Partition
-StarTable can be partitioned in two ways, range and hash, and both can be used at the same time.
+StarTable can be partitioned in two ways, range and hash, and they can be used at the same time.
   - Range partition is a common time-based table partition.
 Data files of different partitions are stored in different partition paths.
-  - To use a hash partition, you must specify both the hash primary key field and the hash bucket num.
-The hash bucket num is used to hash the hash primary key field in the hash partition.
+  - To use a hash partition, you must specify both the hash primary key fields and the hash bucket num.
+The hash bucket num is used to hash the hash primary key fields.
-  - If you specify a range partition and a hash partition, each range partition will have the same hash value written to the same file.
+  - If you specify both range partition and hash partition, each range partition will have the same hash key written to file with the same bucket id.
   - When partitioning is specified, data written to StarTable must contain partitioning fields.

 Depending on the specific scenario, you can choose to use a range partition, a hash partition, or both.
 When a hash partition is specified, the data in StarTable will be unique by the primary key, which is the hash partition field + range partition field (if any).

-StarTable supports the upsert operation only if the hash partition is specified.
+StarTable supports upsert operation only if the hash partition is specified.

 ### 1.4 Code Examples
 ```scala